Cost of Living in the Netherlands

 Transportation expenses

-Now, let’s have a look at the average transportation costs in Holland.
+Now, let’s have a look at the average transportation costs in the Netherlands.
 According to Numbeo:

 • One way bus ticket: €3.00